SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/clear-creek/clear-creek-qc-checklist.md

 ## Data transformations

-We cleaned up the column names, filtered to only show Spring Run Chinook data, and removed an unneeded and redundant columns.
+We cleaned up the column names and removed an unneeded and redundant columns.

 ``` r
 cleaner_video_data <- raw_video_data %>%